bilumoka/tflapp/README.md

 ### Download

 Download the solution from the  git hub page and place the folder containg the app anywhere on your pc.
-The root folder is called  'tflapp-master'.
-In the folder there are two projects folders.
+The root folder is called 'tflapp-master', go into that folder and you will find another folder called 'tflapp-master' as well.
+Then, in that folder there are two projects folders.
   - TflApp.Console
   - TflApp.Tests